richemslie/ggplib/README.md

-ggplib
+GGPlib
 ======

 Welcome to ggplib!

-See the [ggplib docs](https://ggplib.readthedocs.io) for building and usage instructions.
+See the [GGPlib docs](https://ggplib.readthedocs.io) for building and usage instructions.